-Records for veterans are maintained in the Doctor of Ministry office.
+Records for veterans are maintained in the registrar's office.
 These confidential records are accessible to the student and are not released to others without the written consent of the student.
 Additional information regarding the release of veterans' records is published in the Student Supplement and Housing Handbook.
-Students intending to utilize veterans' benefits must contact Mrs. Carol Wilson each semester.
+Students intending to utilize veterans' benefits must contact the registrar's office each semester.

-2017-2018 Tuition and Fees
+2018-2019 Tuition and Fees

-On-Campus:

-Online:

-Audit:

-Dual Credit:

-\$315.00 per credit hour \$345.00 per credit hour \$ 50.00 per course 1 1⁄2 times regular tuition (per online or residential amount)
+On-Campus: Online: Audit: \$315.00 per credit hour \$345.00 per credit hour \$ 50.00 per course

 Students must participate in the GO!
 Program to qualify for this discounted rate.
-Students electing not to participate during the 2017-2018 academic year will pay respective on-campus and online tuition rates of \$857 and \$897 per credit hour.
+Students electing not to participate in the GO!
+Program will pay a \$1,500.00 Exemption Fee per semester.